craftweg/website/priv/posts/2019-09-09-whats-coming-to-tuist.md

 ---
 title: What's coming to Tuist
 description: A Monday blog post with some reflections about the current state of Tuist and its future.
-categories: [tuist, open source, xcode, swift]
+tags: [tuist, open source, xcode, swift]
 ---

 I continue to be excited about Tuist.